lukemetz/PLLangVM/README.md

 of state or where they are in compiling.
 Because of this, chain along state such that its passed in, possibly modified, and returned.
 The three pieces of state we do this for are count, cstack, and sym_env.
+<br><br>
 Count is used to ensure that our llvm variables don't overlap in name.
 When creating temporary values, we always number them with count.
+<br><br>
 Cstack is list of strings that represent code.
 Each function we do adds to this cstack.
 By making this constantly passed and built vs gathered all the way at the end, we are able to add new function declarations to the beginning of cstack (like ones needed from anonymous functions), while continuing with our code at the end of the list.

-sym_env keeps track of symbols in our environment.
 <h5> Symbol Environment </h5>
 <p> The plang-llvm compiler keeps track of the function environment for the let and letfun expressions.
 In sml, the function environment is denoted by "sym_env" where:
  `sym_env: string * string list`
  The tuples hold the symbol name and the llvm reference to that symbol.
 For variables, the symbol name is the variable name and the llvm reference is the register that holds that value.
-For functions, the symbol is the name of the function and the llvm reference is the global function name (i.e. @func_name).
-The compiler uses this function environment to pack and unpack the environment within the generated llvm code.
+For functions, the symbol is the name of the function and the llvm reference is the global function name (i.e. @func_name). <br><br>The compiler uses this function environment to pack and unpack the environment within the generated llvm code.
 Before we call a function, the environment is packed into a %value array and passed into the function.
-Once inside the function, the symbols are unpacked from the %value array in the order it was packed, recorded in the SML environment.
-This symbol environment allows us to keep track of scope within let and letfun calls.
+Once inside the function, the symbols are unpacked from the %value array in the order it was packed, recorded in the SML environment. <br><br>This symbol environment allows us to keep track of scope within let and letfun calls.
 We are using the same names as whatever the function or variable is called in the inputted plang code.
 As a result for any temporary registers in the llvm generated code, we use underscores in the name, which are not allowed in the PLANG language.
 This prevents any conflicts between names. </p>
 <p> Using the symbol environment, our compiler can implement currying by simply transforming multiple argument functions to a sequence of EFun expressions.
 The let and letfun expression are both essentially compiled down to EFun expressions, so we got currying for frees.</p>